We want the library to be a welcoming space for everyone! Here are some tips when using our buildings, services, and other resources.

 Our primary mission is to support the UA community, so some services and resources are available only to UA students, faculty, and staff.
 Arizona residents can borrow materials by purchasing a community user card.
 Others are welcome to visit us to get access to non-restricted resources, collections, services, and facilities.

 Need help finding materials or using library resources?
 We can help you at any Ask Us desk or by phone, email, or chat.
 See our email and chat reference policies.

 During public hours our libraries and collections are open to everyone.
 UA affiliates can use their CatCard to access some library buildings during late night hours.
 Children under age 15 need to be accompanied by an adult except when using government documents.
 See access policies.

 The library is safe space where everyone can work free of disruptive, threatening, and illegal behavior.
 Check out our code of conduct.

 See our policies for:

-UA groups, organizations, and departments are welcome to post flyers on designated bulletin boards at the Health Sciences Library and the Fine Arts Library.
+UA groups, organizations, and departments are welcome to post flyers on designated bulletin boards at the Health Sciences Library.
 Please post only one copy and do not post political or fundraising materials.